Last Updated on

 But every year Romero fans inundate the town for The Night of the Living Dead Festival.
 They go out to the cemetery.

-They meet and greet favorite characters from the film series (in this case, photo shows Jim Krut – “Helicopter Zombie” from Dawn of the Dead, who gets the upper half of his head chopped off by a chopper blade).
+They meet and greet favorite characters from the film series (photo shows Jim Krut – “Helicopter Zombie” from Dawn of the Dead, who gets the upper half of his head chopped off by a chopper blade).

-And they watch said favorites add their handprints to the “Maul of Fame.”
+And they watch said favorites add his or her handprints to the “Maul of Fame.”

 But you don’t have to wait for the annual festival (held in early October).
 The Living Dead Museum is open year round, as is the Evans City Cemetery.
 For Zombie aficionados, it makes for one hell of a Halloween Getaway.
 Museum open Wed-Sun Noon-5.
 Saturdays opens at 10am.